hzhou/MyDef/README.md

     Explanation:
         page outputs a file in that name with the default extension -- in this case t.pl
         $print is special since it is used so often.
-It is customized in MyDef to provide many conveniece (and a uniform syntax across languages)
+It is customized in MyDef to provide many convenience (and a uniform syntax across languages)
         In this case, it is translated into `print("Hello World!\n");` mydef_run is a convenience for short script.
         Formally, `mydef_page` compiles .def into .pl (or whatever language of the module), and the normal toolchain of the language follows.